Evidence and research

 Statement: Please note that SBARs published before December 2023 make reference to alcohol based hand rub (ABHR).
 As of date 11 January 2024 this is now referred to as hand rub in the NIPCM based on the updated recommendations in the hand products literature review (with the exception of surgical hand antisepsis which has its own body of research).

-An SBAR (Situation, Background, Assessment, Recommendation) is a communication tool presented in 4 standardised sections that allow organisations to present key information and communicate it in a clear and concise way.
+An SBAR (Situation, Background, Assessment, Recommendation) is a communication tool presented in four standardised sections that allow organisations to present key information and communicate it in a clear and concise way.
 SBARs are often used in healthcare settings to:

-- facilitate communication about patient care between healthcare workers; and/or
+- facilitate communication about patient care between healthcare workers, and/or

 - present the results of an evidence review to inform evidence-based practice in healthcare settings.